 Undergoing braces treatment in Pensacola will transform your self-esteem.
 Below are eight reasons why braces are great for more than your looks.

 They reposition your teeth to prevent tooth loss and gum disease

 They give you lifelong pride in your smile

-Keeping your braces & your teeth lookin’ sharp.
+Keeping your braces and your teeth lookin’ sharp

 Taking care of your teeth while going through treatment is so important!
-Oral hygiene and home care has to be a priority because with braces, food can get caught in places that your toothbrush can’t reach.
+Oral hygiene and home care have to be a priority because, with braces, food can get caught in places that your toothbrush can’t reach.

-This can easily cause bacteria to build up and can lead to gingivitis, gum disease and cavities.
-Not to mention, breath that could peel the paint of cars.
-Below are a few tips and tricks to keeping your gums, teeth, and mouth healthy throughout treatment.
+This can easily cause bacteria to build up and can lead to gingivitis, gum disease, and cavities.
+Not to mention, breath that could peel the paint off cars.
+Below are a few tips and tricks for keeping your gums, teeth, and mouth healthy throughout treatment.

 Always brush after every meal and floss at least every night.